ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nking of the lady, looked a
-litte surprised. &#x27;She didn&#x27;t kick!&#x27; was the
-next interrogation, and a decisive &#x27;No&#x27; was
-ahe answer. *She didn&#x27;t rar up or kick
-over the traces, or putlherlhind feet through
-the dashboard, or try to run away, or act
-ugly, or&#x27;--the witness was boiling over
-with indignation by this time, and interrupt­
-ed. the lawyer wit)h, &#x27;Do you mean the
-horse or the lady?&#x27; &#x27;1 mean the mare we&#x27;re
-talking about,&#x27; thundered the counsel.
-*Oh!&#x27; was the response, &#x27;I thought you
-meant the gal.&#x27; And with explanation the
-pursuit of justice was resumed.
-&quot;Thalfa What I&#x27;ve Been Telling Emily.&#x27;
 Canada&#x27;s bright and sensible Governor­
 General, Lord Dufferin, has given tLe Do­
 minion people a new by-word which has